johnnygreeney/CardanoForTheMasses/Chapter-5-Goguen.md

 **Metadata standards**

 So as you may gather, most of the functionality for Cardano native assets is described in its metadata, and the two primary metadata standards allow for a broad range of use cases.
-The initial standard was CIP-25, which predated smart contracts on Cardano.
+The initial standard was CIP-25,[^49] which predated smart contracts on Cardano.
 These NFTs are easiest to mint, but functionality is limited since smart contracts cannot access the information.

-CIP-68 is a more recent standard and more dynamic in that it enables more sophisticated capabilities with smart contract-readable information.
+CIP-68[^50] is a more recent standard and more dynamic in that it enables more sophisticated capabilities with smart contract-readable information.
 Since smart contracts were introduced on Cardano, this has been the accepted standard.

 Instead of storing metadata as transaction metadata as CIP-25 does, CIP-68 stores it as an inline datum on a UTXO, in the current ledger state.
 CIP-68 dictates that each token name must be prefixed by a label in brackets, which indicates the purpose of the token.
 (100) : reference token, (222) : NFT, (333) : FT and (444) : RFT.
 Rich Fungible Token (RFT) extends what a fungible token is, RFTs can feature images, audio and video.
 A major advancement with CIP-68 was that NFTs were now updatable, opening up a new world of use cases.

-CIP-60 was proposed by the music streaming marketplace newm.io, extending metadata standards to cater for music tokens.
+CIP-60[^51] was proposed by the music streaming marketplace newm.io, extending metadata standards to cater for music tokens.
 As dApps on Cardano push the boundaries of creativity and innovation, the protocol will need to adapt to facilitate them.
 Change is managed by the CIP (Cardano Improvement Proposal) process.
 We’ll discuss this more when we dive into ‘Governance’ in chapter 9.

-Also of note to artists and builders is the NFT Guild which is in place with a mission to *‘facilitate the creation of a lively NFT developer and creator community and to ensure that projects have the resources they need and a clear understanding of best practices when getting started and throughout their journey in this space.’*
+Also of note to artists and builders is the NFT Guild[^52] which is in place with a mission to *‘facilitate the creation of a lively NFT developer and creator community and to ensure that projects have the resources they need and a clear understanding of best practices when getting started and throughout their journey in this space.’*

-The Cardano Token Registry allows projects to register off-chain token metadata mapping it to on-chain identifiers (usually hashes of asset IDs, output locking scripts, or token forging policies).
-The metadata standard described in CIP-26 helps to translate opaque on-chain identifiers to a human readable format.
+The Cardano Token Registry[^53] allows projects to register off-chain token metadata mapping it to on-chain identifiers (usually hashes of asset IDs, output locking scripts, or token forging policies).
+The metadata standard described in CIP-26[^54] helps to translate opaque on-chain identifiers to a human readable format.

 ## Creating native tokens on Cardano

 Users can select between simple and sophisticated tools to bring their assets to life on Cardano.
-Many tokenization options are available in Cardano.
+Many tokenization options[^55] are available in Cardano.
 The ledger’s accounting architecture handles not just ada transactions, but also transactions that hold several asset types at the same time.

 **Utility**